smith01s/newey01c.github.io/_posts/2017-11-13-data-quality.md

   proprietary) binary data format.
-The FDR data downloaded earlier is passed onto a team of specialists that use a data schematic called a Logical Frame Layout (LFL) to convert the raw binary data into a sensible, interchangeable data format (usually something like HDF5).
-This is difficult because most aircraft model use a slightly different data specification, and the specifications are given to the specialists by the aircraft manufacturer.
+The FDR data downloaded earlier is passed onto a team of specialists that use a data schematic called a Logical Frame Layout (LFL) to convert the raw binary data into a sensible, interchangeable data format (usually something like HDF5)[^1].
-  Unfortunately, these specifications aren't always *correctly written by the manufacturer*.
+* After this, data goes through some rudimentary error checking --- e.g. correlation tests, various signal error checking algorithms, and so on.
+This is less about validating the *data*, and more about validating the *signal*.
+* The data is now in its final processed form, and the time-series data that is created by the end of this pipeline is what we commonly work with in the data science department.
+The analysts (and our statisticians) will typically use a slightly more high-level form of the data discussed below.
+* The final data products that get generated are various statistics called "Key Point Values" --- these are used as "snapshots" of the state of an aircraft during a specific point in time during a flight.
+Our analysts, statisticians, and customers will primarily be working with this type of data.

+[^1]: This is difficult because most aircraft models use a slightly different
+      data compression scheme, and the specifications for these are given to a team of specialists here at FDS.
+These specifications are provided by the aircraft manufacturer, and unfortunately for us, these specifications are often several hundred pages long, and haven't always been *correctly written*.

 ## Sources of Error

+Now that you know where our data comes from (and hopefully you have an idea for what some of it looks like!), let's take a short dive into the types of problems that commonly arise in the data when it's time to analyse it.

 ### Conversion Errors

 Typically, errors are introduced in the conversion from the data frame (i.e. data from the flight data recorder) to engineering units --- but this is by no means the *only* source of error.
-There is a myriad of different ways that errors can be introduced, but a key point is when sensor data is encoded and sent to the flight data recorder.
+There are a myriad of different ways that errors can be introduced, but a key point is when sensor data is encoded and sent to the flight data recorder.
 This encoding process is often done in non-standard ways, and these aren't always correctly documented by the aircraft